berryamin/Python/Python-3/Doc/library/multiprocessing.rst

 >>>>>>>>>>>>>>>>>>>

-To create one's own manager, one creates a subclass of :class:`BaseManager` and use the :meth:`~BaseManager.register` classmethod to register new types or callables with the manager class.
+To create one's own manager, one creates a subclass of :class:`BaseManager` and uses the :meth:`~BaseManager.register` classmethod to register new types or callables with the manager class.
 For example::

    from multiprocessing.managers import BaseManager